 And just like weather storms, life brings seasons of chaos and change, change that most of us don’t welcome.

 The storms of life rearrange our predictable routines, making everything feel out of control.

 As sure as hurricane season comes and goes, so will the storms of life.

 Anita and Meghan experienced some of the worst life-storms.
 More common are smaller storms, ones that feel like category 1-3 on the Saffir-Simpson wind scale.

 - OR- You fill in the blank _______________________

-How the storms of life affect us
+When the storms of life are raging

 I learned to dread hurricane season when I lived in Florida.
 As storms passed over us we could feel the walls of the house moving.
 We could hear power transformers exploding and trees falling to the ground.